aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

 1. **Set up the Intel Neural Compute Stick 2 (optional):** The `object_detection_node` provides functionality to offload the inference to a Intel Neural Compute Stick 2 connected to the AWS DeepRacer device.
 This is an optional setting that enhances the inference performance of the object-detection model.
 For more details about running inference on the Movidius NCS (Neural Compute Stick) with OpenVINO™ toolkit, see [this video](https://www.youtube.com/watch?v=XPvMrGobe7I).

-Attach the Neural Compute Stick 2 firmly in the back slot of the AWS DeepRacer, open a terminal, and run the following commands as root user to install the dependencies of the Intel Neural Compute Stick 2 on the AWS DeepRacer device:
+Attach the Neural Compute Stick 2 firmly in the back slot of the AWS DeepRacer, open a terminal, and run the following commands as the root user to install the dependencies of the Intel Neural Compute Stick 2 on the AWS DeepRacer device.

-    1. Switch to root user:
+    1. Switch to the root user:

             sudo su